 During fifty years of political and social activism in Melbourne, Ruth Crow A.M.
 (1916 - 1999) and Maurie Crow (1915 - 1988) resourced several generations of urban campaigners, particularly during their residence in North Melbourne.

-The Crow's collection of journals, books, reports, pamphlets and working papers forms an important basis for understanding the wide variety of causes with which they were associated - from Ruth Crow's work with women and children in Brunswick during WWII, and Maurie's in the Clerk's Union, to the pioneering work they did from the 1960's onwards in relation to public participation in urban planning, building neighbourhood communities and creating a sustainable future.
+Their collection constitutes an important basis for understanding the wide variety of causes with which they were associated - from Ruth's work with women and children in Brunswick during WWII, and Maurie's in the Clerk's Union, to the pioneering work they did from the 1960's onwards in relation to public participation in urban planning, building neighbourhood communities and creating a sustainable future.
 Hugely influential was their groundbreaking publication: A Plan for Melbourne: Part I (1969), Part II (1970), and Part III (1972).

 In recognition of the Crow's lifetime of achievement the City of Melbourne unveiled a memorial plaque in the Australian Native Gardens, Royal Park on 16th September, 2000.
 The plaque's inscription reads:

 "Commemorating the lives and work of Ruth and Maurie Crow.
 Activists in social and environmental planning.
 They inspired, guided and encouraged our communities in seeking to make a better world."